kunit17/RBTTS/README.md

 2) Create a tokenizer and encoder that uses padding as the input text I will be training on is variable in length.
 The choice of tokenizer is very important; I will begin with words, but will eventually use phonemes.
 3) Express audio (wav) files as tensors using the Mel Scale
 4) Ensure the tensors produced are correctly padded in such a way that the padding does not affect loss calculations
+5) Calculate the mean and standard deviation of my starting data

 ## Model Coding:
 1) TBC